 And restore the secondary server with the STANDBY or NORECOVERY option.

 RESTORE DATABASE [SecondaryDatabase] FROM DISK = N'c:\PrimaryDatabase.bak' WITH STANDBY= 'c:\Program Files\Microsoft SQL Server\MSSQL15.MSSQLSERVER\MSSQL\DATA\SecondaryDatabase_rollback_undo.bak'

 Please note that for the standby option you need to specify the path to a file that will contain pending secondary database transactions which can be used to roll back the operation.
 This file is as important as .ldf and .mdf files and cannot be deleted while the secondary database is in standby mode.
 After restoration on the secondary server, database will be in standby/read-only mode.

 In order to sync databases, you need to create transaction log backup on primary database and execute restore on the secondary database.
 Transaction log backup is performed with BACKUP LOG command

 BACKUP LOG [PrimaryDatabase] TO DISK= 'c:\PrimaryDatabase_log.bak';

-To perform a transaction log backup, the primary database must have full recovery model set.
+To perform a transaction log backup, the primary database must have a full recovery model set.

 RESTORE LOG command will help you restore the created file:

 RESTORE LOG [PrimaryDatabase] FROM DISK = N'c:\PrimaryDatabase_log.bak’ WITH STANDBY = N'I:\Program Files\Microsoft SQL Server\MSSQL15.MSSQLSERVER\MSSQL\Backup\SecondaryDatabase_rollback_undo.bak'

 Transaction log backups contain only changed data since the last transaction log or full backup.
 Their creation and recovery processes are fast, do not load databases and are small in size.

 Each time a RESTORE LOG operation is performed, the secondary database will be synchronized with the primary database at the time of BACKUP LOG operation.

 Although it is not hard to perform backup and restore manually, creating a script that automates this process can be a tricky task.

 A good log shipping automation solution should provide not only automated backup and restore, but also delivery of backups to the secondary server, following correct recovery sequence and sending failure notifications.